Autocephaly of the Orthodox Church of Ukraine: Tomos of autocephaly

 On 5 January 2019, Patriarch Bartholomew and Metropolitan Epiphanius celebrated a Divine Liturgy in St. George's Cathedral in Istanbul; the tomos was signed thereafter, also in St. George's Cathedral.

 The tomos "has come into force from the moment of its signing".
 The signing of the tomos officially established the autocephalous Orthodox Church of Ukraine.
 President Poroshenko traveled to Istanbul to attend the signing ceremony.

 After the tomos was signed, Patriarch Batholomew made an address to Metropolitan Epiphanius.
 President Poroshenko and Metropolitan Epiphanius also made speeches.
-On 6 January, after a Liturgy celebrated by Metropolitan Epiphanius and Patriarch Bartholomew, Partriarch Bartholomew read the tomos of the OCU and then gave it to Metropolitan Epiphanius.
+On 6 January, after a Liturgy celebrated by Metropolitan Epiphanius and Patriarch Bartholomew, Patriarch Bartholomew read the tomos of the OCU and then gave it to Metropolitan Epiphanius.
 President Poroshenko was present during the signing and handing over of the tomos.

 On 6 January 2019, Daniel (Zelinsky) of Pamphilon declared his mission in Ukraine as an exarch of the Ecumenical Patriarchate was "the complete proclamation of the tomos and at the same time the unification council.
 So I'm coming back to my flock in the United States in literally a day."

 On 8 January 2019, the tomos was brought back to Istanbul so that all the members of the Holy Synod of the Ecumenical Patriarchate could sign the tomos.